ianrastall/text-utils/books/ada/book-ada-02.md

 **The Historical Context of Strong Typing**: Before Ada, most programming languages treated types as flexible containers where data could be freely manipulated.
 C, for example, allows implicit conversions between types, which can lead to subtle bugs that are difficult to detect.
-The Therac-25 radiation therapy machine disasters (1985-1987) demonstrated the catastrophic consequences of insufficient software reliability measures—race conditions, missing interlocks, and inadequate fault detection combined to produce fatal overdoses.
-These incidents reinforced the prescience of Ada's emphasis on compile-time safety checks.
+Catastrophes such as the Therac-25 radiation therapy overdoses (1985-1987)—implemented largely in assembly with minimal safeguards—showed how missing validation layers, weak process control, and insufficient tooling can combine to deadly effect.
+Ada's designers did not claim that types alone would prevent such failures, but they argued that strong compile-time guarantees form an essential foundation for building safer, auditable systems.

 **Modern Relevance**: In today's world of autonomous vehicles, medical devices, and aerospace systems, the stakes are higher than ever.
 A single